nyan2x/grlib-gpl/designs/leon3-gr-xc6s/README.txt

 * System reset is mapped to the CPU RESET button

-* The AHB and processor is clocked from the 50 MHz clock, while the DDR2 controller runs at 200 MHz.
+* The AHB and processor is clocked from the 50 MHz clock, while the DDR2 controller runs at 250 MHz (DDR2-500).

 * The GRETH core is enabled and runs without problems at 100 Mbit.
   Ethernet debug link is enabled and has IP 192.168.0.51.
-  1 Gbit operation is also possible (requires grlib com release), uncomment related timing constraints in the leon3mp.ucf first.
+  1 Gbit operation is also possible (requires grlib com release).

 * 8-bit flash prom can be read at address 0.
 It can be programmed with GRMON version 1.1.16 or later.